 Dragon Boat Festival – What is the legend behind the Dragon Boat Festival?
 Who is Qu Yuan?
 Falling on the 5th day of the 5th month of the Chinese lunar calendar, the Dragon Boat Festival stems from the two thousand year-old legend of Qu Yuan.
 Join our celebration by touring our Chinese Scholar’s Garden and creating a traditional craft.
 Classes offered May through July.

 Autumn Moon – Celebrate the Mid-Autumn Festival by touring the Chinese Scholar’s Garden.
 Students will learn the legend of Chang’e and the traditional activities and customs associated with the Moon Cake Festival.
 Classes offered September through December.

 Chinese New Year – The Spring Festival is the biggest Chinese celebration.
 Tour the Chinese Scholar’s Garden, learn about and participate in some traditional activities and customs.
 Classes offered December through April.

 The Historical Buildings tours and workshops begin in Autumn 2018.
 Registration is open, but reservation dates are only available starting in September 2018.

 Snug Harbor Architecture – What are the parts of the buildings we inhabit?
 Learn specialized architectural vocabulary for our landmarked buildings, go on a scavenger hunt, and engage in a group building exercise.
 Older students will consider how our cultural values are expressed through architecture.
+Younger students will focus on community roles.
 Classes offered year round.
 Grades K -2.

 Snug Harbor Community – What does a community need?
 Learn about the self-sufficient community that was Sailors’ Snug Harbor and map the places that were essential for their everyday needs.
 Older students will consider how these needs changed over time.
 Classes offered year round.
 Grades K and up.